 As discussed further in Note 4, The Reverse Recapitalization and Related Transactions, as part of the recapitalization, 1,586,037 shares of Class A Common Stock held by founders of VPCC are subject to forfeiture if the vesting condition is not met over the five year term following the Closing Date ("Founder Holder Earnout Shares").
-These Founder Holder Earnout Shares were initially recorded as a liability at fair value and subsequently recorded at fair value and each reporting period, with changes in fair value reflected in earnings.
-The gain related to the change in fair value of the Founder Holder Earnout Shares liabilities in the three and six months ended June 30, 2022, was approximately \$2.0 million and \$9.6 million, respectively, which is presented within changes in fair value of earnout liabilities in the condensed consolidated statements of operations.
+These Founder Holder Earnout Shares were initially recorded as a liability at fair value and subsequently recorded at fair value at each reporting period, with changes in fair value reflected in earnings.
+The (loss) gain related to the change in fair value of the Founder Holder Earnout Shares liabilities in the three and nine months ended September 30, 2022, was approximately (\$0.02) and \$9.6 million, respectively, which is presented within changes in fair value of earnout liabilities in the condensed consolidated statements of operations.